JuliaMolSim/PseudoPotentialData.jl/README.md

 it will be automatically download.

-For example, the following code automatically downloads the pseudopotential file for silicon of the [stringent pseudodojo](http://www.pseudo-dojo.org/) family for LDA pseudopotentials (referred to by the identifier `dojo.nc.sr.lda.v0_4_1.standard.upf`) and places the full path to the downloaded pseudopotential file
+For example, the following code automatically downloads the pseudopotential file for silicon of the [standard pseudodojo](http://www.pseudo-dojo.org/) family for LDA pseudopotentials (referred to by the identifier `dojo.nc.sr.lda.v0_4_1.standard.upf`) and places the full path to the downloaded pseudopotential file